 - It’s important to explore various other options as well.
 Knowing your various options can help you make the decision that’s right for you.

 - Do some research!
 Look at the local options for cosmetic dermatologists.
-If you live outside the city areas, you may need to look to your nearest city.
+If you live outside the city areas, you may need to look at your nearest city.

 - Talk to a cosmetic dermatologist about your concerns, the options available, and costs.
-Communication and trust is critical, as is technical skill, so make sure that you can work with your doctor.
+Communication and trust are critical, as is technical skill, so make sure that you can work with your doctor.

 - Now that you want to proceed, and feel comfortable with your doctor, do your research again.
 You want to make sure that the performing physician has the requisite skill and experience in the procedure.